modernish/modernish/README.md

 `LOOP find` [ *options* ] `--xargs`[`=`*arrayname*] [ `in` *path* ... ]
 [ *find-expression* ] `;` `DO` *commands* `;` `DONE`

-`LOOP find` recursively walks down the directory tree for each *path* given.
+The loop recursively walks down the directory tree for each *path* given.
-For each file encountered, it evaluates *find-expression*, which is a standard [`find`](http://pubs.opengroup.org/onlinepubs/9699919799/utilities/find.html) expression except as described below.
-Each time the *find-expression* evaluates as true, your *commands* are executed with the corresponding pathname stored in the variable referenced by *varname*.
+For each file encountered, it uses the *find-expression* to decide whether to iterate the loop with the path to the file stored in the variable referenced by *varname*.
+The *find-expression* is a standard [`find`](http://pubs.opengroup.org/onlinepubs/9699919799/utilities/find.html) utility expression except as described below.

 Any number of paths to search may be specified after the `in` keyword.
 By default, a nonexistent path is a [fatal error](#user-content-reliable-emergency-halt).